aapanm/nodeJS-crud/docs/apiDoc.md

 - **URL**: `/childrenWithParent/:parentID`
 - **Method**: `GET`
-- **Description**: when triggered it shows all exisiting children data fron children table along with associated with provided parent id.
+- **Description**: when triggered it shows all exisiting children data from children table along with associated with provided parent id.
 - **Parameters**:
   - `parentID`: This is the parentIdx stored in the child table which is used to fetch a child data from the db.
 - **Response**: